 No. No tutoring, no homework help.
 The goal of the program is to provide some deviation from the typical school day, a chance to unwind and recharge over lunch, board games, arts and crafts.
 That said, many little Brothers and Sisters do realize improved academic performance.
 We like to think it has something to do with the increased self-confidence and motivation that comes with having a mentor!

 No. Big and Little Brothers and Sisters get together during the Little Brother or Sister’s lunch/recess.
-It usually amounts to a 45-minute visit two or three times per month.
+It usually amounts to a 45-minute visit.

 Generally not.
 Occasionally, a parent – in concert with the JBBBS social worker – will approve limited contact (think: letters, e-mails) over summer break.